robsonalvesbh/robsonalves.dev/posts/2020-05-01-7-simple-tips-to-write-a-better-code.md

 }
 ```

-It is quite common to find code like this, but think, if your condition will be true then you will return `true`, why dot not just return the condition result instead?
+It is quite common to find code like this, but think, if your condition will be true then you will return `true`, why do not just return the condition result instead?

 ```php
 function someFunction {